-The Performance Toolkit for VM publications are supplied softcopy as part of the VM Collection kit CD-ROM in BookManager® and AdobeTM Portable Document Format (PDF).
-One copy of the VM collection kit CD-ROM is included when you order the basic materials for z/VM Version 5.
+The Performance Toolkit for VM publications are supplied softcopy as part of the IBM Online Library: z/VM Collection in BookManager® and AdobeTM Portable Document Format (PDF).
+One copy of the IBM Online Library: z/VM Collection CD-ROM and DVD is included when you order the basic materials for z/VM version 5 release 2.